-4.3.1 Susceptibility Map
+4.3.1 Susceptibility map

-The calculated coefficients of the logistic regression may be used for spatial predictions of shallow landslide occurrence yielding a susceptibility map of the region for the remaining grassland areas.
+The calculated coefficients of the logistic regression may be used for spatial predictions of shallow-landslide occurrence, yielding a susceptibility map of the region for the remaining grassland areas.
 These susceptibility maps are useful to identify areas that may likely be affected by shallow landslides in the future (Barbb, 1984).
-As an example we used the site Chrauchtal to apply both the coefficients of the local model as well as the cross-regional all-in-one model (Figure 12).
+As an example we used the site Chrauchtal to apply the coefficients of both the local model and the cross-regional all-in-one model (Fig. 12).
 As the coefficients are estimated 500 times per model, we use the mean coefficient values for the prediction process.
-The results are very similar, however, to highlight the differences between the local and cross-regional all-in-one model, a map showing the differences between the two maps is shown, where red regions show slightly higher probabilities of shallow landslides in the cross-regional all-in-one model and blue areas show slightly higher probabilities in the local model.
+The results are very similar; however, to highlight the differences between the local and cross-regional all-in-one model, a map showing the differences between the two maps is shown, where red regions show slightly higher probabilities of shallow landslides in the cross-regional all-in-one model, and blue areas show slightly higher probabilities in the local model.
 The blue areas mainly cover areas at higher elevations, whereas the red areas are located at lower elevations but are facing south.
-Working with cross-regional models allows for catching the general pattern, however, local hot-spots might be missed.
+Working with cross-regional models allows the general pattern to be caught; however, local hotspots might be missed.